Naomi Shihab Nye: Awards and recognition

 Nye has won many awards and fellowships, among them four Pushcart Prizes, the Jane Addams Children's Book Award, the Paterson Poetry Prize, and many notable book and best book citations from the American Library Association, and a 2,000 Witter Bynner Fellowship.
 In 1997, Trinity University, her alma mater, honored her with the Distinguished Alumna Award.

 In 1997, Nye became a Guggenheim Poetry Fellow.
 In 2000, Nye became a Witter Bynner Fellow, awarded by the Library of Congress.
 In 2002, she became a Lannan Literary Fellow.
 In June 2009, Nye was named as one of PeaceByPeace.com's first peace heroes.
 In 2013, Nye won the Robert Creeley Award.

 In October 2012, she was named laureate of the 2013 NSK Neustadt Prize for Children's Literature.
 The NSK Prize is a juried award sponsored by the University of Oklahoma and World Literature Today magazine.
 In her nominating statement, Ibtisam Barakat, the juror who championed Nye for the award wrote, "Naomi's incandescent humanity and voice can change the world, or someone's world, by taking a position not one word less beautiful than an exquisite poem."
 Barakat commended her work by saying, "Naomi's poetry masterfully blends music, images, colors, languages, and insights into poems that ache like a shore pacing in ebb and flow, expecting the arrival of meaning."

 In 2019, the Poetry Foundation designated Nye their Young People's Poet Laureate for the 2019–21 term.
-The Foundation's announcement characterized Nye's writing style as one that "moves seamlessly between ages in a way that is accessible, warm, and sophisticated even for the youngest of readers."
+The foundation's announcement characterized Nye's writing style as one that "moves seamlessly between ages in a way that is accessible, warm, and sophisticated even for the youngest of readers."

+In 2023, she was awarded an honorary degree from Vermont College of Fine Arts.

+In 2024, Al-Bustan Seeds of Culture established the Naomi Shihab Nye Prize for writers in the Arab community to create book length stories for and about young Arab Readers.
+In that same year she also received the Wallace Stevens Award for lifetime achievement from the Academy of American Poets and the Texas Writer Award, which included a custom pair of turquoise boots.

 Personal life

-Although she calls herself a "wandering poet", Shihab Nye refers to San Antonio as her home and lives there with her family.
+Although she calls herself a "wandering poet", Nye refers to San Antonio as her home and lives there with her family.
 She says a visit to her grandmother in the West Bank village of Sinjil was a life-changing experience.
-In 1978, she married Michael Nye, who worked initially as an attorney and latterly on photography and on writing on topics including hunger, teenage pregnancy and mental illness.
-They have one son.
+In 1978, she married Michael Nye, who worked initially as an attorney and later on photography and on writing on topics including hunger, teenage pregnancy and mental illness.
+They have one son and a grandson.